 28. SECRETARIAL AUDITORS

 The Company has appointed M/s.
-HSPN & Associates LLP Company Secretaries asSecretarial Auditors of the Company to carry out the Secretarial Audit forthe Financial Year 2016-17 and to issue Secretarial Audit Report as per the prescribed format under rules in terms ofSection 204(1) of the Companies Act 2013 and Rule 9 of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014.
-Pursuant tothe qualification mentioned in the report regarding non-appointment of a whole-timeCompany Secretary the Company has appointed a whole-time company secretary with effectfrom 4th April 2017 and made the default good.
-Their report is appended to this report asAnnexure F to Director's Report.
+HSPN & Associates LLP Company Secretaries asSecretarial Auditors of the Company to carry out the Secretarial Audit for the FY 2022-23and to issue Secretarial Audit Report as per the prescribed format under rules in terms ofSection 204(1) of the Companies Act 2013 and Rule 9 of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014.
+The Secretarial Audit Report for the FY2021-22 is annexed herewith and forms part of this report as Annexure E.

 29. COST AUDITORS